| Go to the first, previous, next, last section, table of contents.

 do($statement)

-do method prepares and executes a SQL statement and returns the
+The domethod prepares and executes a SQL statement and returns the

-"0E0" , which Perl treats as zero but regards as true.
+number of rows affected.
+If no rows are affected,doreturns"0E0", which Perl treats as zero but regards as true.
 This method is

-generally used for non-SELECT statements which cannot be prepared in
+generally used for non-SELECTstatements which cannot be prepared in

 advance (due to driver limitations) or which do not need to executed more